Mr Spridgeon PE Subject Lead Keith Ferguson PE Subject Governor

 The program involves initial talent identification.
 Personalised learning plans are written.
 Termly reports are shared with parents (including bespoke PE parent consultations).
 Family learning together sessions increase awareness.
 Collaborative masterclass work with other schools raise levels of challenge.
 “The ‘masterclasses’ that many pupils take part in for tennis, for example, not only demonstrate the variety of activities that pupils experience, but also the amazing outcomes that they are capable of” (OFSTED).
-Over the last year, the masterclass program for those vulnerable to 'not keeping up' saw 100% make expected progress and 50% accelerated progress.
+Over the last year, the masterclass program (detailed above) saw 96% make expected progress and 100% achieving EXS with 57% reaching GDS.

-2 – The school offers a broad range of extra curricular provision: boys & girls football, running, circuits, hip hop dance, netball, basketball, start to move, rugby, volleyball, athletics, tennis, Birchwood Boot Camp, cricket, multi sports and cycling to name a few!
+2 – The school offers a broad range of extra curricular provision: boys & girls football, running, street dance, netball, basketball, start to move, rugby, volleyball, athletics, tennis, Birchwood Boot Camp, cricket, multi sports, gardening, gymnastics and cycling to name a few!
 Curriculum time ‘taster sessions’ promote interest (the increasing ‘take up’ statistics show this has been a real success).
 Intra School Competitions introduce the children to ‘competing’ against those they know.
 Inter School Competitions see pupils compete against other schools, at local, regional and national level.
 Teams represent the majority of the ‘clubs’ mentioned above.
 Additional entries are made into ‘friendly’ tournaments.
 Pupils compete and represent Birchwood nationally eg - national gymnastics floor champion, national ballroom champion, national squash champion.
-Masterclass pupils regularly attend Wimbledon, the O2 ATP tennis and Twickenham.
-Over the last 6 years, utilising the Sports Funding to subsidise the clubs, we have seen a significant rise in the number of pupils engaging with our extended learning opportunities.
-From 12% in 2012/2013 to 88% in 2019/20 (with 66% take up of more than one club).
-In 2019/20, 100% of Pupil Premium children attended extra curricular PE provision.
-This was fully subsidised from the Sports Premium Funding.
+Masterclass pupils regularly attend Wimbledon, the O2 ATP tennis finals and Twickenham.
+Over the last 6 years, utilising the Sports Funding to subsidise the clubs, we have seen a very high uptake of pupils engaged in extra-curricular clubs e.g. 2019 pre Covid 96% of all pupils took up at least 1 extra-curricular club.
+Despite 2 terms of restricted ‘bubbled year group only’ clubs 2021-22, we are delighted that 81% took up at least 1 extra-curricular club and 52% attended more than 1 opportunity.
+88% of pupils in the school participate in ‘organised’ sport provision outside of school time.
 A book mark of pupils' names that haven't attended an extra curricular sports club over an academic year is given to the Play Leaders at lunchtimes.
 They seek to harness their engagement in physically active lunchtime activities.